AsheeshKumar34/TwitterFeed/README.md

     npm install jsdom
     npm install pagination

-## 2. Go to the project folder and run "npm start" command.
+## 2. Go to the project folder and run "npm start" or "node index.js" command.

 ## 3. Open brower and type the url "http//:localhost:8000".